Leonetienne/TornadoPlatoApp/_Player_Benchmark/readme.md

 ## Compare benchmark results
 Compile them with python...
+1. `cd dataplotter`
-1. Install all requirements in `Reqiurements.txt` with pip.
+2. Install all requirements in `Reqiurements.txt` with pip.
-2. Run `./plot-metrics.py ./performance-plot/2024-12-31/19-31-59 --compare-to ./performance-plot/2024-12-31/19-39-21`
+3. Run `./plot-metrics.py ./performance-plot/2024-12-31/19-31-59 --compare-to ./performance-plot/2024-12-31/19-39-21`
-3. `open performance-plots` to view created png graphs.
+4. `open performance-plots` to view created png graphs.
 The `--compare-to` results set will be overlaid with reduced transparency.